kb2977/p8105_hw1_kb2977/HW1.md

 )
 ```

-My factor vector created above has 1000, a mean of 0.0158068, a median of `median(prob2_df$x)`, and a proportion of cases 0.494.
+My vector created above has a dataset size of 5, a mean of -0.0116481, a median of -0.0353242, and a proportion of cases 0.49.

 Below is a scatterplot of x and y that colors the points based on the logical variable: